Wexos/GCM-Editor/README.md

-# GCM-Editor
+# GCM Editor
 Editor for Windows which can export and replace files inside GameCube disc files (GCM).
+This has only been tested on Mario Kart: Double Dash!!, please use on your own risk.
+Due to lack of documentation it is unknown exactly how the format works.